 Vista Cinchona and La Paz Waterfall Gardens

 Thursday, July 15, 2004: It wasn't raining when we got up, so we loaded the bus first thing.
 This was a good move since it was pouring during breakfast!
 We didn't get any new birds at the feeders, although we saw about 25 species before leaving.
 At a creek down the road we added Buff-rumped Warbler.
 A little farther down the road we got Great Antshrike and Purple-crowned Fairy.
 We made a brief stop in La Fortuna for supplies, and stopped at Muelle for the green iguanas.
 Somewhere along the way we found Red-lored Parrot.
 Our next stop was Vista Cinchona.
 They have feeders, and the feeders had birds.
-We added Silver-throated Tanager (photo), Red-headed Barbet (photo), and White-bellied Mountain-gem.
+We added Silver-throated Tanager (photo), Red-headed Barbet (photo), White-bellied Mountain-gem, and Admirable Hummingbird.
 While we were there, I also got photos of a variety of birds including Green Violet-ear, Brown Violet-ear, Coppery-headed Emerald, and Blue-gray Tanager.

 On the way up to La Paz Waterfall Gardens we found a Torrent Tyrannulet with nest at the bridge by the bottom waterfall.
 We ate lunch at La Paz.
 While we were there we saw many of the same birds as at Vista Cinchona, but did manage to add Yellow-thighed Finch.
 Retracing our path, we again stopped at Vista Cinchona adding Magenta-throated Woodstar, which I managed to recognize as a woodstar while Jeri was puzzling over it (it's similar to a Bahama Woodstar).
 I also got photos of Purple-throated Mountain-Gem, Green Thorntail, Emerald Toucanet, Montezuma Oropendola, a pet Mealy Parrot, and another Coppery-headed Emerald.
 The fog was closing in as we left.
 We attempted to bird the road at La Virgen del Socorro, but rain and fog ended the attempt.
 We did get White-naped Brush-Finch.
 Our visit there on the last day of the trip was much more productive!